FireMeteor00/MT4Manager/README.md

 # Simple Example
 ```
 // Include namespace
-using Manager;
+using MT4Manager;

-// Create MeTatraderManager instance
+// Create MetaTraderManager instance
-MeTatraderManager mt4=new MeTatraderManager();
+MetaTraderManager mt4=new MetaTraderManager();

 // Use connect function similar to how it is used in MT4ManagerAPI.h
 mt4.Connect("127.0.0.1:443");